Midwifery: Midwifery-led continuity of care

 There was no difference in the number of Caesarean sections.
 All trials in the Cochrane review included licensed midwives, and none included lay or traditional midwives.
 Also, no trial included out of hospital birth.

 Compared to women in other care models, women in continuity models of midwifery care are more satisfied with their care.
 The updated version of the Cochrane review also shows a cost-saving effect in continuity models, compared to other midwifery models of care.

 In continuity models of midwifery care, the midwife-woman relationship is developing over time.
-The deepened relationship has shown to be of great importance and is in a systematic review described as "the viechle through which personalised care, trust and empowerment are achieved in the continuity of care midwifery model".
+The deepened relationship has shown to be of great importance and is in a systematic review described as "the vehicle through which personalised care, trust and empowerment are achieved in the continuity of care midwifery model".

 In some cultures, midwifery is the most traditional way of carrying out a pregnancy and childbirth, and it has been conducted for multiple generations.
 Child birthing women in these cultures, take Zimbabwe for example, feel that health facilities are not as comforting as cultural roots of care.
 Also, according to the World Health Organization, women should be able to have their children where ever they feel the most safe, so if having a midwife and proceeding with an at-home birth is what makes some women feel safe, then midwifery-led continuity of care might be the best option for them.